 In the UK, as well as in many other countries, hypertension remains under-diagnosed.
-Tens of thousands of people are at risk and unaware their condition... until the day they eventually suffer from its consequences - be it stroke, heart attack or impotence.
+Tens of thousands of people are at risk and unaware their condition until they eventually suffer from complications - such as stroke, heart attack or impotence.

 The threshold that determines who has hypertension and who hasn’t, is a blood pressure reading equal to or over 140/90 (140 over 90).
-The higher the blood pressure is, the greater the risks of developing serious conditions and suffering from severe strokes.
+The higher the blood pressure is, the greater the risk of developing other serious conditions.